ledtorch/deejiar/README.md

 ## App
 > Vue 3.4 and Vite 5.2
-This is Deejair's user-facing front end, created with Vue 3.4 and Vite 5.2 It serves as the main interface for users to interact with the map and is accessible at deejiar.com.
+This is Deejiar's user-facing front-end, created with Vue 3.4 and Vite 5.2 It serves as the main interface for users to interact with the map and is accessible at deejiar.com.

 ## Datacenter
 > Vue 3.4 and Vite 5.2
-This application provides a front-end UI for administrative tasks and management of the backend.
+This application provides a front-end UI for administrative tasks and management of the back-end.
 It's available at deejiar.com/admin.

 ## Flask
 This is the server-side component, developed with Python3 and Flask framework, using a PostgreSQL database.
 It handles the server logic and database operations for both the 'App' and the 'Datacenter'.